mdfw/PubNubDucks/WORKSHOP-FILTER.md

 After filtering for `woof`, we then want to translate into morse code.
 To do that, we select the text out of the request object (already modified by our naughty word filter) and send it through a morse code translator that was found on [Stack Overflow](https://stackoverflow.com/a/26059399/1134731).

 ```
-// alphabet not copied into excerpt.
+// Morse code alphabet not copied into this excerpt.
 let translate = function(request) {
     return new Promise(function(resolve, reject) {
         //From https://stackoverflow.com/a/26059399/1134731